 The student account provides an up-to-date, detailed picture of the student tuition account activity for the current semester.
-Authorized user access allows a student to specify who should be able to view billing statements and make payments online and/or set up a payment plan.Read More
+Authorized user access allows a student to specify who can view billing statements, make payments online and/or set up a payment plan.Read More

 You may receive a notice from F&M through the mail asking for the student’s SSN.
 This request is for 1098-T reporting purposes.
 The forms are distributed by January 31 each year to students who meet the IRS’ reporting requirements.
 The 1098-T reports the amount paid or adjusted for tuition and related fees (not room/board) to the student for the calendar year.
 It also reflects the amount of scholarships/grants awarded or adjusted to the student for the same tax year.
 The College is required to report this information annually on each student who meets the IRS’ reporting requirements.
 If the scholarships/grants awarded in a calendar year are in excess of the qualified tuition and fees paid, a 1098-T form will not be issued.

 All 1098-T forms require a taxpayer identification number (TIN) or a social security number (SSN) and a W-9S form will be sent to each student’s permanent resident address requesting their TIN or SSN for this purpose.
 Students failing to furnish their TIN/SSN to institutions required to file information returns on their behalf may be subject to penalties by the IRS.
 The College must file a 1098-T form for the student, even if the student fails or refuses to provide a TIN/SSN.